devgeniem/wp-readonly-options/README.md

 This also adds tiny amount if javascript into admin pages so that it can set readonly attributes to your options: `<input readonly>`.
 This makes it easier for the users to understand that these options shouldn't be changed.

-This only works in php7.0 because we use arrays in defining constants.
+This only works in php7.0 since we use arrays when defining constants.
 Sorry legacy projects :(

 ## Installation
 Prefered installation is with composer: